Categories: Mobile

 Original iPhone docked, via Wikipedia

-Smartphones such as iPhones and Blackberries are changing how Irish teens communicate, socialise and even sleep; white paper released by the Dublin based digital media agency Arekibo reports.
+Smartphones such as iPhones and Blackberries are changing how Irish teens communicate, socialise and even sleep; a white paper released by the Dublin based digital media agency Arekibo reports.

 The Arekibo paper is an update of a similar study conducted by the British arm of the Morgan Stanley in 2009 (PDF | 67 Kb).
 Arekibo asked Jack Connery, a 16 year old intern, to investigate how Irish teenagers use and what they think about digital technologies.